NBA-Betting/NBA_Betting/README.md

 * Add premier NBA advanced stats like DARKO and EPM to feature set and prediction models.
 * Test more Deep Learning model constructs.
 * Continue testing project on 2022-2023 NBA Season.
+* Expand Web App functionality and make available to public.

 <br/><br/>